jpdoria/flaskthisfish/README.md

 This example is from the official [Getting Started](https://docs.docker.com/compose/gettingstarted/) page of Docker Docs.

 This is a simple web application using Flask that maintains a hit counter in Redis that is being monitored by `ping.sh` script.
-The said script watches the HTTP code and alerts the administrator if the HTTP code is `200` or the status is `unhealthy`.
+The said script watches the HTTP code and alerts the administrator if the HTTP code is not `200` or the status is `unhealthy`.

 # Prerequisite